 - China overhauls port checks for iron ore shipments

 Upcoming Potential Catalysts on the Economic Calendar:

-- U.K.’s retail sales at 7:00 am GMT
+- U.K.’s manufacturing and services PMIs at 8:30 am GMT

 What to Watch: GBP/USD

 Cable is about to hit the 1.2175 zone after hitting resistance 100 pips away at 1.2275.

 Remember that the U.K. is printing its manufacturing and services PMIs in a bit.
 What’s more, market players see both indices printing better figures in May.

 Based on today’s PMI bombs, though, it’s possible that we’ll see disappointing (or at least underwhelming) numbers from the reports.